Twitter users mock United over overbooked flight incident

-CHICAGO (AP) — A day after viral videos of a bloodied man being dragged off an overbooked United flight by aviation security fueled criticism of the airline, Twitter users are using the platform to poke fun at the airline’s tactics.
+CHICAGO (AP) — A day after viral videos of a bloodied man being dragged off an overbooked United Express flight at Chicago’s O’Hare International Airport by aviation security fueled criticism of the airline, Twitter users poked fun at the airline’s tactics.

-“We overbooked but you pay the price,” ”We Put The Hospital In Hospitality” and “We’ll drag you all over the world” are among the faux slogans being offered up on social media under #NewUnitedAirlinesMottos .
+“We overbooked but you pay the price,” ”We Put The Hospital In Hospitality” and “We’ll drag you all over the world” were among the faux slogans being offered up on social media under #NewUnitedAirlinesMottos .

+Others posted memes imagining Negan , the bat-wielding villain from “The Walking Dead,” patrolling the plane’s aisle.
+Another meme repurposed Monday’s viral image of a Florida sheriff denouncing drug dealers while surrounded by menacing officers by making the group appear to be standing in front of a United customer service counter.

 United had offered vouchers worth $800 to anyone who would volunteer to give up their seat on the flight Sunday, but found no takers.
-Dictionary maker Merriam-Webster says online searches for the definition of “volunteer” jumped 1,900% Monday.
+Merriam-Webster says searches for the definition of “volunteer” in its online dictionary jumped 1,900% Monday.
+Merriam-Webster defines the term as “someone who does something without being forced to do it.”

-United Airlines’ parent company CEO Oscar Munoz says he’s “upset” by the incident but believes his employees took the right action.

 Most Read Stories